25+ AWS Glue Interview Questions and Answers (for 2023)

 In addition to the support for many AWS native data stores glue connections also support external data sources as long as those data sources can be connected to using a JDBC driver.

-What is the best practice for managing the credentials required by a Glue connection?
+What is the best practice for managing the credentials a Glue connection requires?

 What streaming sources does AWS Glue support?